What Are Abrasives?

-When selecting toothpaste for everyday use, pick a toothpaste that has a seal of approval by your dental association.
-A seal of approval means that the toothpaste has met the safety and efficacy standards laid out by the dental association.
-Choose a toothpaste that promotes whitening and has been approved by the CDA (Canadian Dental Association) for safe use.
+When selecting toothpaste, pick one with a seal of approval by your dental association.
+A seal of approval means the toothpaste has met the safety and efficacy standards laid out by the dental association.
+Choose toothpaste that promotes whitening and is approved by the CDA (Canadian Dental Association) for safe use.
 In the USA, the ADA (American Dental Association) is responsible for permitting dental products for sale.

 Frequent use of toothpaste that contains hard abrasives in large quantities increases the risk of removing some of the tooth’s enamel.
-Ensure that you use a toothpaste that is approved by your dental association for use.
+Ensure that you use toothpaste that is approved by your dental association.

 Do not use a toothbrush that has medium or hard bristles.
 Medium or hard bristled toothbrushes will wear away the enamel quickly with repeated use.
 Enamel wear is especially accelerated if heavy pressure is applied when brushing.
 This is known as toothbrush abrasion or enamel wear.

 Using toothpaste that helps to strengthen enamel and help with tooth sensitivity is also recommended when whitening.
 If you consume an acidic diet regularly or are at risk for acid wear, it is good practice to use toothpaste that helps to strengthen enamel.

 While there are many natural or at-home remedies to try and whiten teeth, exercise caution.
 Toothpaste that is approved by the dental association has an RDA value of 250 or lower.
 RDA is a measure of relative dentin abrasion of the toothpaste.
 Some of the items suggested for home use or natural use may exceed an RDA of 250, which is damaging to teeth.